jitendrabhalothia/jucr/README.md

 ## ✅ Overview

-This repository provisions a fully automated Amazon EKS environment using raw Terraform resources.
+This repository aims to provisions a fully automated Amazon EKS environment using raw Terraform resources.
 It strictly avoids community modules and includes:

 - VPC with 3 AZs, public and private subnets